mitali-mathur/mitali-mathur.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: Materials for courses you taught.
-Replace this text with your description.
+description: Below are the courses I have been a teaching assistant for
 nav: true
-nav_order: 5
+nav_order: 3
 ---

-UC Davis
+<b> UC Davis </b>

 <li>ECN 1A: Principles of Microeconomics – Professor: Gregory Clark</li>